-The superintendent of schools will assign responsibilities to the assistant superintendent regarding District and school operations, the achievement of Board's goals, and defined District priorities.
+The Superintendent of Schools will assign responsibilities to the Assistant Superintendent regarding District and school operations, the achievement of Board of Education's goals, and defined District priorities.

-As a member of the District's senior leadership team, it is expected that the assistant superintendent remains current with best educational practices while promoting a high standard of professional leadership, effective relationships, and a commitment to success for all students.
-RESPONSIBILITIES
+1. As a member of the District's senior leadership team, it is expected that the Assistant Superintendent remain current with best educational practices while promoting a high standard of professional leadership, effective relationships, and a commitment to success for all students.

-The assistant superintendent will:
+The Assistant Superintendent will:

-- 1.1 Support leadership development in schools. - 1.2 Supervise an area/zone of schools. - 1.3 Assist schools and their communities in resolving issues. - 1.4 Work with school level leadership to develop, monitor, and adjust schools plans. - 1.5 Assume portfolios as delegated by the superintendent. - 1.6 Act on behalf of superintendent when the superintendent is unavailable. - 1.7 Perform such other duties as assigned by the superintendent.
+- 2.1 Support leadership development in schools. - 2.2 Supervise an area/zone of schools. - 2.3 Assist schools and their communities in resolving issues. - 2.4 Work with school level leadership to develop, monitor, and adjust schools plans. - 2.5 Assume portfolios as delegated by the superintendent. - 2.6 Act on behalf of superintendent when the superintendent is unavailable. - 2.7 Perform such other duties as assigned by the superintendent.

-Immediate supervisor: superintendent of schools
+Immediate supervisor: Superintendent of Schools

-POLICY NO. 4700 ROLE OF THE DIRECTOR OF INSTRUCTION
+POLICY NO. 4700

+ROLE OF THE DIRECTOR OF INSTRUCTION